mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 "Inspect Element", as it's called, is a feature of Google Chrome that lets you see the computer's representation (HTML) of the page you're looking at.
 Everything you see when you use it was already downloaded to your computer, you just hadn't asked Chrome to show it to you yet.

-Scrublord techniques such as these are used by programmers to try and understand how the website works.
+Cheap tricks such as these are used by programmers to try and understand how the website works.
 This is ultimately futile: Nobody can understand how a website works.
 Unfortunately, it sure _looks_ like hacking the first time you see it.

-If you'd like to know more about it [I've prepared a short video](https://twitter.com/mangopdf/status/1123400764926226432).
+If you'd like to know more about it,I've prepared a short video.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">hey youtube welcome to my hacking tutorial, today we&#39;re gonna hack.... the nsa <a href="https://t.co/2Z35GJjSZE">pic.twitter.com/2Z35GJjSZE</a></p>&mdash; “Alex” (@mangopdf) <a href="https://twitter.com/mangopdf/status/1123400764926226432?ref_src=twsrc%5Etfw">May 1, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Browsing the "Manage Booking" page's HTML